may-thethtar/Full_Stack_Project/README.md

 How to run
 =========
 We would be run the two files concurrently.

-Run `node server.js`   for the backend
+-Run `node server.js`   for the backend

-Run `npm start` for the front end
+-Run `npm start` for the front end